 Cutting the Fabric:

-- Cut around the pattern piece holding it down with pattern weights (pinning the pattern to the fabric can result in distortion of the shape), or draw around it and then cut on the line.
+- Cut around the pattern piece, holding it down with pattern weights (pinning the pattern to the fabric can distort the shape), or draw around it and then cut along the line.

 Marking Note:

-Mark the center of the Back at the hem for placement of the name tag or label, on the inside of the fabric; placing the name tag at the hem prevents any irritated skin it might cause if placed at the neck.
-Mark center back at the neck also.
+Mark the center of the Back at the hem for placement of the name tag or label, on the inside of the fabric; placing the name tag at the hem prevents any irritation it might cause if placed at the neck.
+Mark the center back at the neck also.

 Related: Love Birds Softie Beginning Sewing Tutorial with FREE printable pattern